Johnny Dusbaba: Club career

-He started his career at hometown club ADO Den Haag, before joining Hans Kraay-coached Dutch giants Ajax in 1974.
+Born in the Schilderswijk in The Hague to a fairground operator, Dusbaba started his career at hometown club FC Den Haag, before joining Hans Kraay-coached Dutch giants Ajax in 1974.
 A tough, but somewhat careless defender, he moved abroad to play in Belgium for Anderlecht alongside compatriots Peter Ressel, Arie Haan and Rob Rensenbrink and later for Standard Liège.
+With Anderlecht he won the 1977–78 European Cup Winners' Cup.
 After spending time at NAC, he finished his career at Sint-Niklaas.

 International career

 Dusbaba made his debut for the Netherlands in an August 1977 FIFA World Cup qualification match against Iceland and earned a total of 4 caps, scoring no goals.
 His final international was an October 1978 UEFA Euro qualification match against Switzerland.
 He was a preliminary member for the 1978 FIFA World Cup, but was not part of the final squad.
+He later cited his fear of flying and the volatile situation in Argentina to be the reasons.

 Personal life

-Dusbaba was known for doing all kinds of dubious business during his playing career, selling fur coats, video recorders and TV's from the trunk of his car.
+During his playing career, Dusbaba was known for selling various items such as fur coats, video recorders and TVs from the trunk of his car.
+He also used Anderlecht's equipment room as a shop selling the same items.
+After retiring as a player, he owned a fashion shop in Oostende.